01 of 10

 06 of 10

 As a light alternative or accompaniment to a Tofurky or another vegetarian turkey, try one of these Thanksgiving soup ideas for dinner.
 Eating soup as a Thanksgiving entree means you have plenty of room left for stuffing, potatoes, and pumpkin pie!
 Or, if you're new to cooking vegetarian food, soup is an easy and stress-free choice.
-Try some of these colorful and easy vegetarian Thanksgiving soup ideas.
+Try some of these colorful and easy vegetarian Thanksgiving soup ideas, such as butternut squash soup.

 07 of 10

 Put some pumpkin on your table this Thanksgiving!
 If you're not cooking a Tofurky or other mock roast, a vegetarian pumpkin dish can be a great entree.
-Or, serve some vegetarian pumpkin soup, cook up a side of vegan pumpkin bread, or make a batch of pumpkin muffins for a Thanksgiving or day after (Black Friday!) breakfast.
+Or, serve some vegetarian pumpkin soup, cook up a side of vegan pumpkin bread, or make a batch of pumpkin muffins for a Thanksgiving or day after breakfast.
+Consider a vegan pumpkin pasta.

 08 of 10